Staff Profile:Dr Fiona Ross

 - Job Title:

-- Lecturer in non-Latin typeface design on MA Typeface Design programme; lecturer in research methodology and academic writing skills for postgraduates in Typography; supervision of PhD students and KTP associate; Curator of Non-Latin Type Collection that forms part of Lettering, Printing and Graphic Design Collections housed and maintained in the Typography Department.
+Lecturer in non-Latin typeface design on MA Typeface Design programme; Lecturer in research methodology and academic writing skills for postgraduates; supervision of PhD students and KTP students.

 - Areas of Interest:

 Fiona has a background in languages and from 1978 to 1989 worked for Linotype Limited (UK) and was responsible for the design of Linotype's non-Latin fonts and typesetting schemes.
-Since 1989 she has worked as a consultant, type designer and visiting lecturer, and in 2003 joined the Department of Typography & Graphic Communication at the University of Reading.
+Since 1989 she has worked as a consultant, type designer, art director, and lecturer, and in 2003 joined the Department of Typography & Graphic Communication at the University of Reading.

 Her recent work as type designer has been in collaboration with Tim Holloway and John Hudson (as Associate Designer of Tiro Typeworks), notably on Adobe Arabic (TDC award 2006), Adobe Thai, Vodafone Hindi (TDC award 2008) and Adobe Devanagari (2009), Nirmala UI Devanagari (2011), Aldhabi (Perso-Arabic script, 2012) and Sarkar (Bengali script, 2012).
 More recently in 2015 with co-designer John Hudson, Sanskrit Text (for Windows 10), and Murty Gurmukhi, Murty Hindi, and Murty Telugu for Harvard University Press for the Murty Classical Library of India, http://www.murtylibrary.com/design-and-typography.php

-In addition to presenting conference papers and running workshops, Fiona has co-curated three exhibitions, written and contributed to books and numerous articles; her work and research is focused on (1) non-Latin typeface design: theory, history, practice; (2) design approaches to multi-script typeface design; (3) the relationship of tools and typefounding methods to the visible appearance of non-Latin typeforms.
+In addition to presenting conference papers and running workshops, Ross has co-curated six international exhibitions, written and contributed to books and numerous articles; her work and research is focused on (1) non-Latin typeface design: theory, history, practice; (2) design approaches to multi-script typeface design; (3) the relationship of tools and typefounding methods to the visible appearance of non-Latin typeforms.